jtjobe/tc_album_index/README.md

 If I had to do this again, I would change a few things:

 - Only initiate search via AJAX on form submit, rather than every key stroke
 - Structure DB calls to go in a specific order when multiple models are being searched (i.e. Artist & Album or Song & Artist, etc.).
-After the first model is searched, return the matching IDs and only search the associated objects in the other Model based off of those IDS.
-This would make only the first Model search scan all rows and drastically lower the rows of the next one or two Model searches.
+After the first model is searched, return the matching IDs (if any) and only search the associated objects in the other Model based off of those IDs.
+This would make only the first Model search scan all table rows and drastically lower the number of rows of the next one or two Model searches.